Have you ever found yourself talking about how stressed you are?

 Take time out to interact with other people in a positive way.
 Maybe a quick chat with a neighbour, walking the dog or taking time to meet up with old friends you've not seen for a while.
 Whatever you feel able to do.
 It all helps create chemical processes in the brain which give you a boost of serotonin which helps us feel calm, motivated and more able to cope.

 When we focus on the positive things in our life, we think from the Left Prefrontal Cortex of our brain, the positive part.
 It helps shift our thoughts from the emotional part of our mind to the rational intellectual logical part.
 Your brain triggers thousands of neurons with every thought and these neurons combine to form a neural network.
 Repeating the same thought process triggers the same neurons so, when we make a conscious effort to recognise the positive things in life, we build new helpful thought patterns which helps to reduce stress and anxiety.

 Solution Focused Hypnotherapy Helps Relieve & Manage Stress

 Find lasting relief from stress and learn to respond to triggers more constructively, so you can cope better each day.
 Focusing and visualising your preferred future helps your sub-conscious mind create a positive template to work with.

 Then, by responding to external pressures in a calmer, more positive way, stress-related symptoms often improve.
 As you begin to think differently, you'll feel better and begin to gain a better enjoyment of life!

-If you’d like help managing your stress levels, please contact Andrew for a chat in confidence.
+If you'd like help managing your stress levels, please get in contact for a chat in confidence.